 - Indigenous Health and Cross Cultural Care

-Lynne's role enables her to stay culturally connected with Indigenous communities at the grass roots level and this helps to continue her ‘dreaming with care’ cycle while giving back to her people.
+Lynne's university role enables her to stay culturally connected with Indigenous communities at the grass roots level and this helps her to continue her ‘dreaming with care’ cycle while giving back to her people.

-Lynne is currently a PhD candidate at USC, the title of her PhD project is “What are the Stories of Indigenous Nursing Academics working in Queensland Universities between 2003-2013?”
+Lynne is a PhD candidate at USC, the title of her PhD project is “What are the Stories of Aboriginal Nursing Academics working in Queensland Universities between 2003-2013?”